galaxyproject/training-material/topics/imaging/tutorials/process-image-bioimageio/tutorial.md

 <details>
 <summary><strong>🧬 NucleiSegmentationBoundaryModel</strong></summary>

 This model segments nuclei in fluorescence microscopy images.
-It predicts boundary maps and foreground probabilities for nucleus segmentation, primarily in images stained with DAPI.
-The outputs are designed to be post-processed with methods such as Multicut or Watershed to achieve instance-level segmentation.
+It predicts <em>boundary maps</em> and <em>foreground probabilities</em> for nucleus segmentation, primarily in images stained with DAPI.
+The outputs are designed to be post-processed with methods such as Multicut or Watershed to achieve instance-level segmentation (object-based segmentation).

 - **Imaging modality**: Fluorescence microscopy
 - **Task**: Nucleus segmentation (boundary-aware)